Bayou Corne sinkhole: The incident

 In June 2012, residents of Bayou Corne began to notice unusual phenomena; the ground was prone to shaking and bubbles began to arise from the water.
 The US Geological Survey noted an increase in seismic activity, but could not point to an exact source or cause.
 The local government sent in experts, who suspected a natural gas pipeline leak, but that assumption proved false.
 As the symptoms worsened towards the end of July, Texas Brine officially denied the likelihood of a sinkhole.
 In reality, the Oxy3 cavern had begun to collapse.

-Louisiana Governor Bobby Jindal issued an evacuation order on August 3, 2012 after residents reported smells of crude oil throughout the town.
+Louisiana Governor Bobby Jindal issued an evacuation order on August 3, 2012, after residents reported smells of crude oil throughout the town.
 Texas Brine investigated the situation by drilling a relief well and found that the outer wall of the salt dome had collapsed, allowing sediment to pour into the cavern and oil and gas to escape to the surface, causing the shaking and bubbles residents had observed.

 Expansion

 At first, when the sinkhole appeared, it spanned a hectare (2.5 acres).
 As of late February 2014, the sinkhole was 26 acres and growing.
 Texas Brine is still responsible for managing the sinkhole and has burned off 25 million cubic feet of gas in an attempt to deplete the escaping reserves.
 Areas in the vicinity of Bayou Corne have demonstrated a similar, bubbling-up phenomenon, though as of yet no definite connection has been made between these and the original sinkhole.
 Scientists have no conclusive answer to when the evacuation orders—largely dependent on the escaping methane gas—will be lifted, yet 3D seismic surveys completed at the beginning of January 2014 show that the sinkhole's expansion is slowing as it begins to stabilize.
 Aside from the methane escaping via bubbles to the surface, the sinkhole has a tendency to “burp” up debris.
 This is how its expansion is patterned.
 Seismic activity will occur, causing it to eject some debris—both solid matter and oil—which makes room for more to slough into the hole, including dirt and trees.

-In 2018 it was reported in the newspaper Houma Today (Gannett Co) that the sinkhole has grown to 34 acres.
+In 2018 the newspaper Houma Today reported that the sinkhole has grown to 34 acres.

+As of a 2024 article, the sinkhole seems to have stabilized at 37 acres.
+The mandatory evacuation order was lifted in October 2016, yet by 2020 the US Census recorded only 32 residents.